rocketlaunchr/electron.guide/content/desktop-app-go-react/README.md

 ## Set-up

-Ok.
 So, in order for our dream of creating (cross-platform) desktop apps with Go come to fruition, let's have our dependencies [prerequisites, if you will] set up.

 ### Golang